 “We also have a SCADA (Supervisory Control and Data Acquisition) system that allows facilities maintenance workers and the Wastewater Treatment plant to monitor the pumping stations,” said Brogden.
 “If we get a high level alarm we get someone headed that way to try and head it off before we have an issue.”
-Sewer stations are inspected at least weekly in addition to the monitoring.
+Sewer pumping stations are inspected at least weekly in addition to the continuous monitoring.

 Andy Brogden mentioned an example where staff noticed an anomaly that led to the discovery of an issue before it led to bigger problems.
 On Friday, December 28, 2018, our area experienced a large rain event that resulted in flooding across the county.
 After floodwaters had subsided, Garrett DeMoss, the Facilities Manager at the Wastewater Treatment Plant (WWTP), noticed the levels were not returning to normal as they typically would following a flooding event.
 Garrett alerted staff and crews began looking for issues.
 A manhole adjacent to Mud Creek had been compromised and creek water was pouring into the system.
 Crews were able to fill the manhole, stop the inflow of creek water and reroute the wastewater into an adjacent sewer line.

 “When it was all said and done, this repair reduced about 2.5 million gallons of creek water from entering the sewer system each day,” said Brogden.
-Had the issue not been located and remedied, the large amount of infiltration could have led to SSOs further down the system or overwhelmed the WWTP.
+Had the issue not been located and remedied, the large amount of inflow could have led to SSOs further down the system or overwhelmed the WWTP.